jen13ladeur/stc_events/README.md

 Come see what downtown St. Charles has to offer!
 One of the best suburbs in the Chicagoland area to dine, play, and stay for all ages!

 ### What To Do?
-* Eat - Fine dining, quick eats, cocktails, & local favorites!
+* :plate_with_cutlery: Eat - Fine dining, quick eats, cocktails, & local favorites!
-* Stay - Plan your visit today!
+* :luggage: Stay - Plan your visit today!
-* Play - Concerts, parks, and events
+* :deciduous_tree: Play - Concerts, parks, and events

 ### EXPLORE!
 [stc_events](https://)